-1. Preparation of Specimens: Al -Si will be prepared via foundry technique .Calculated quantities of commercial Purity aluminums (99.7Wt%purity) and A1- Wt% Si master alloy in Resistance furnace under a melted cover flux (45% NaCl +45% KCL + 10% NaF).
-The melt is held at $720^{\circ}\text{C} \pm 50^{\circ}\text{C}$.
-After degassing the melt with solid hexacloroethane (C2Cl6), CuP chips duly packed in the aluminium foil will be added to the melt for grain refinement.
+A. Preparation of Specimens: Al -Si will be prepared via foundry technique .Calculated quantities of commercial Purity aluminums (99.7Wt%purity) and A1- Wt% Si master alloy are melted in Resistance furnace under a cover flux (45% NaCl +45% KCL + 10% NaF).
+The melt is held at 720°C \pm 50°C. After degassing the melt with solid hexacloroethane (C2Cl6), CuP chips duly packed in the aluminium foil will be added to the melt for grain refinement.
 The melt will be stirred for 30 seconds with zircon coated iron rod, after the addition of grain refiner.
 After which no further stirring will be carried out.
 Melts will be poured after holding for about 5 minutes into cylindrical graphite mould (25 mm dia and 100 mm height) surrounded by fire clay brick with its top open for pouring.
-The so prepared samples will be taken for macro analysis micro analysis, hardness test and tensile test.
+The so prepared samples will be taken for macro analysis , micro analysis , hardness test and tensile test.